ademosthene/slot-machine-2018c-week05/README.md

-# Winner, Winner, Vegan Dinner
+# Winner, Winner, Vegan Dinner!
-This project is a to-do list for users to enter items and remove items once completed.
+This project is a slot machine for users to try their luck.

 **Link to project:** https://tender-brahmagupta-7fb0c7.netlify.com